thelittlewonder/hush/README.md

 # Hush

-Create your own feed to consume tweets from your favourite people on internet without any noise.
+Create a local feed to consume tweets from your favourite people on internet without any noise.
 No authentication required.
 All the data is stored locally on your machine.

 Check it out at https://hush.onrender.com/